Ministry of Defence

 Francis James

 [On church memorial only died 1920 (addition)] Private 267686, Devonshire Regiment.
 Died 6 October 1920.
 Husband of F. Vicary, of Peter St., Bradninch.
-IN the 1901 censu he was aged 21, a labourer on builder's farm, born Silverton, Devon, resident with his widowed mother, Mary Ann, at Peter Street, Bradninch, Tiverton, Devon.
-In the 1911 he is aged 31, a bricklayer's labourer, married to Florence Augusta, resident with is wife, diaghter and his mother, at Peter St Bradninch, Bradninch, Devon.
+In the 1901 census he was aged 21, a labourer on builder's farm, born Silverton, Devon, resident with his widowed mother, Mary Ann, at Peter Street, Bradninch, Tiverton, Devon.
+In the 1911 he is aged 31, a bricklayer's labourer, married to Florence Augusta, resident with is wife, daughter and his mother, at Peter St Bradninch, Bradninch, Devon.
 Buried east of the chapel in BRADNINCH BAPTIST BURIAL GROUND, Devon.

 VINNICOMBE